 Lending platform Kredivo scraps $2.5 billion SPAC deal

-VPC Impact Acquisition Holdings II said on Monday the company and buy now, pay later platform Kredivo have mutually terminated their $2.5 billion blank-check deal due to adverse market conditions.
-(Reporting by Manya Saini in Bengaluru; Editing by Maju Samuel) ((Manya.Saini@thomsonreuters.com;)) nL3N2VH2VJ

-March 14 (Reuters) - VPC Impact Acquisition Holdings II VPCB.O said on Monday the company and buy now, pay later platform Kredivo have mutually terminated their $2.5 billion blank-check deal due to adverse market conditions.
+March 14 (Reuters) - VPC Impact Acquisition Holdings II VPCB.O said on Monday the company and FinAccel, the parent of buy now, pay later platform Kredivo, have mutually agreed to terminate their $2.5 billion blank-check deal due to adverse market conditions.

+The announcement comes at a time when volatility in the U.S. market has spiked, triggered mostly by geopolitical tensions and rate-hike concerns.

+"Unfavorable public market conditions and process delays outside of our and Kredivo's control have affected our transaction timeline and made it infeasible to close the transaction," said Gordon Watson, co-chief executive officer of special purpose acquisition company VPC Impact.

 (Reporting by Manya Saini in Bengaluru; Editing by Maju Samuel)